 Dog Days Flea Market is open year-round plus two special long weekends: Memorial Day and Labor Day.
 These two weekends are the busiest for Dog Days Flea Market with well over a thousand vendors plus many thousands of treasure hunters heading for this Ardmore flea market.

-Dog Days Flea Market is located at 30444 Gowan Road in Ardmore, Tennessee, and open from 6 a.m. to dusk Saturdays and 6 a.m. to noon on Sundays.
+Dog Days Flea Market is located at 30444 Gowan Road in Ardmore, Tenn., and open from 6 a.m. to dusk on Saturdays and 6 a.m. to 12 p.m. on Sundays.

 History of Dog Days Flea Market